angelodibella/quill/README.md

 ## About The Project

-Quill is an interpreter for a toy quantum scripting language designed to be simple, intuitive, and educational.
+Arq is an interpreter for a toy quantum scripting language designed to be simple, intuitive, and educational.
 The project is heavily inspired by the phenomenal book ["Crafting Interpreters"](https://craftinginterpreters.com/) by Robert Nystrom and serves as a practical application of its teachings in the quantum domain.

 The core idea is to create a lightweight tool for quickly sketching out quantum circuits and visualizing their structure without the overhead of larger, simulation-focused frameworks.
 It's built with **Rust** for performance, safety, and fun!